-On the way up the hill from the Bay area, or on the way home, here are the spots you can go sledding for free!
+In town, on the way up the hill, or on the way home, here are the spots you can go sledding for free!

 You can also hike, snowshoe and cross-country ski in the trails back here.
 Lots of locals walk their dogs back here.
 And you’ll even find people snowmobiling.
 Once you get to the top, there’s roughly a 1.5-mile loop around that’s great winter or summer.
 If you ever feel like you’re lost, you can just pick your way down the hill and you’ll find your way back to the houses in our neighborhood.